Monthly Newsletter

 Autumn Trace: Evelyn Stemen, Karen Bucher

-Homebound: Ron Reed, Donna Toole, Florence Linn, Louise Walter, Barb Bilger (cards only), and Betty Mosher (cards only)
+Homebound: Ron Reed, Donna Toole, Florence Linn, Louise Walter, Barb Bilger (cards only), and Betty Mosher (cards only), Joyce Lawrence, Chick Harker, Marilyn Fry, Joyce Butler

 CHURCH COUNCIL